Travel on Point(s)

 Finding Saver Award Availability

 For example, to fly from Tampa to San Francisco on United Airlines, we can book a flight with United miles.
-To book with United's Star Alliance partners like Singapore Airlines, Air Canada, and Avianca, we need to find saver award space.
+To book with United's Star Alliance partners like Singapore Airlines, Air Canada, and avianca, we need to find saver award space.

 Tips for Finding Saver Award Space